20+ Vegetarian Pizza Toppings

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

 Ready for a terrific pizza night?
-Here you’ll find 17 yummy veggie pizza recipes packed with fresh, delicious ingredients sure to delight vegetarians and carnivores alike.
+Here, you’ll find 20 simple yet delicious vegetarian pizza toppings sure to delight vegetarians and carnivores alike.

-Top view of a round artichoke pizza, one of our favorite vegetarian pizza recipes.
+Top view of a colorful veggie pizza, one of our favorite vegetarian pizza toppings.

-How do you make veggie pizza?
-Think of the crispy pizza crust, the creamy mozzarella cheese, the fresh, healthy veggies on top.
-It’s easy to make, and playing around with a variety of vegetables offers plenty of delicious combinations.
+For your next pizza night, think of the crispy pizza crust, the mozzarella cheese, and the fresh, healthy veggies on top.
+Trust me, it’s so easy playing around with a variety of vegetarian ingredients for the most delicious pizza combinations.

 What vegetables go well on a pizza

-I bake pizza for my family using any kind of vegetables, and I usually ditch processed toppings (apart from the creamy, deliciously melted mozzarella!).
+I bake pizza for my family using almost any kind of vegetables, and I usually ditch processed toppings (apart from the cheese, the deliciously melted mozzarella, of course!).

-Fresh tomatoes, onions, arugula, kale, eggplants, bell peppers, spinach, zucchini, mushrooms and more.
-They all make flavorsome vegetarian pizza toppings.
-Some vegetables need to be cooked or roasted to bring out their flavors, while others vegetables are best when they’re raw.
-You can also use jarred artichokes, delicious sun-dried tomatoes or peppers for convenience.
+Fresh tomatoes, onions, arugula, broccoli, bell peppers, asparagus, spinach, zucchini, mushrooms, and more make flavorsome vegetarian pizza toppings.
+Some vegetables must be cooked or roasted to bring out their flavors, while others are best when they’re raw.
+You can also use jarred artichokes, delicious sun-dried tomatoes, or peppers for convenience.

-For the tomato sauce, we love this easy pizza sauce, so easy to make from scratch!
-It’s the classic Italian no-cook pizza sauce: light, full of fresh bright flavor, and ready in minutes.
-It doesn’t contain preservatives, it tastes WAY better than any store-bought pizza sauce, and it’s perfect with veggies.
+For the tomato sauce, we love this easy pizza sauce.
+It is easy to make from scratch!
+It’s the classic Italian no-cook pizza sauce: light, full of fresh, bright flavor, and ready in minutes.
+It doesn’t contain preservatives, tastes WAY better than any store-bought pizza sauce, and is perfect with veggies.

-Have a look at the bottom of the post for more inspirations and tips… the sky is the limit!
+Look at the bottom of the post for more inspiration and tips—the sky is the limit!

-For the veggie pizza dough recipe, I use my favorite no-knead dough (see the video tutorial below).
-It’s easy and it comes together in a bowl with zero effort.
+For all my vegetarian pizzas, I use my favorite no-knead dough (see the video tutorial below).
+It’s easy and comes together in a bowl with zero effort.

-However, you can use whatever dough you like.
-A store-bough pizza dough, your favorite pizza dough recipe or even crescent roll dough if that makes your life easier.
+However, you can use whatever dough you like—store-bought pizza dough, your favorite pizza dough recipe, or even crescent roll dough if that makes your life easier.

 Watch how to make easy pizza dough